Nusrat-16/Software-engineering-and-project-management/README.md

-# Software-engineering-and-project-management
+# SPM-Group-F

-Group project for a course
+Group project for Group F

-Playing the game
+## Playing the game

 To play the game, run main.py in the source directory with python 3